danielsaidi/website_danielsaidi/collections/_posts/2023/2023-09-15-dismiss-keyboard-when-return-is-pressed-in-a-multiline-swiftui-textfield.md

 ## Conclusion

 The view modifier in this blog post may already be in SwiftUI anywhere, but if so, I haven't found it yet.
-If you know how to achieve this with plain SwiftUI, please share it here.
+If you know how to achieve this with plain SwiftUI, please share.

-I have added all this code to my [SwiftUIKit]({{project.url}}) library.
-Feel free to try it out and let me know what you think.
+I have added these view modifiers to my [{{project.name}}]({{project.url}}) library.
+Feel free to give it a try and let me know what you think.